JAS-137/ISE-Assignment/README.md

 The 'Metrics_Baseline.csv' file contains the raw results of running the baselines tool (baseline tool which is lab 1 not changed apart from running all 5 projects instead of jsut the pytorch project.)

+The 'metrics_test.py' contains the code to complete the statistical test.